 A recent Guardian Online feature quoted Dave Brooks, who covers the concert industry for Billboard, said, ‘For most artists, touring is the biggest revenue generator’, and ‘the touring industry is generally estimated to generate between US$50-$60bn worldwide, aided by expanding markets in Eastern Europe and Asia.’

 Why is NZ on Air still pouring so much money into video clips and ‘singles’?
-MTV is no longer a thing and while there’s YouTube, this platforms is so massive and diverse the odds of your uploaded music video making an impact are very low unless there’s some serious marketing muscle behind your content – it’s big business, and you need a team.
+MTV is no longer a thing and while there’s YouTube, this platforms is so massive and diverse the odds of your uploaded music video making an impact are very low unless there’s some serious marketing muscle behind your content.
 Meanwhile, for many musicians nothing is coming back and their box of CDs is collecting dust under the bed and the HTML link to their expensive NZ on Air funded YouTube video might get a few random clicks – but it’s all going nowhere, so let’s get back into live music.
 And besides, anyone can make a video clip on their phone these days and edit it up on your laptop.

 A circuit of fully-supported live venues would enable artists to transform their live skills and get those hours up.
 The result would be the creation of a vibrant local scene in our cities and a rejuvenation of our bands and soloists.
 Kiwi bands could be working all year on the international festival circuit.
 Currently, there are only a few Kiwi bands successfully working this circuit but there could be so many more.
 These bands probably don’t bother anymore trying to get hits on the radio.
 NZ on Air has been banging their head against that wall for years but tradie-radio stations only really want to play classic rock hits and perhaps throw in some old Kiwi classics to fill the voluntary quota – which sadly, still only comes to 18% after all these years.
 The NZ on Air model is outdated and has become irrelevant for touring bands because, for them, it’s now all about the ticket sales and the merchandise.

 The greatest challenge for this proposal is finding the right venues.
-I suggest initially three Live-On-Stage venues in Auckland before the model is duplicated in other regions.
+I suggest initially three NZ on Stage venues in Auckland before the model is duplicated in other regions.
 Commercial premises are too expensive in the CBD so the best locations would be in the inner suburbs on the North Shore, East Auckland, and West Auckland.